Why Is Creative UX Design Crucial For CRO? Why UX Design Matters.

 What is UX design?

-UX design is all about delivering meaningful and relevant experiences to users – both on your website and through various other real-life and digital touchpoints.
+UX design is all about delivering meaningful and user validated digital experiences to users – across websites, apps and through various other real-life and digital touchpoints.
 UX design encompasses the entire process a user goes through to acquire and integrate your product or service into their lives, including the following critical features:

 UX design starts before the user is even aware of your company.
 What’s more, it doesn’t stop with a sale.
 It doesn’t even stop if a user chooses a competitor’s product over yours.
 UX design goes on indefinitely, evolving and optimising to provide the best experience possible.

 User experience design is sometimes used interchangeably with phrases like ‘usability’ and ‘user interface design (UI).’
-Usability and UI are important features of UX design, but UX design covers a much vaster, big-picture array of interactions and experiences.
+Usability and UI are important features of UX design, but UX design covers a much vaster, vast array of interactions and UX activities such as competitor research, user interviews, UX workshops and usability testing.

 Why UX design matters